 Air compressors have a very long history around the world.
 The manufacturing changes that have occurred within every century has caused for these systems to also adapt and change.
 What the future holds next for air compressors will be dependent on how advanced that manufacturing systems become and how air compressors fit into these operations.

-John Henry Foster is a leading distributor of industrial air compressors.
+JHFOSTER is a leading distributor of industrial air compressors.
 We offer climate controlled compressors, medical and vacuum compressors, oil lubricated compressors and oil free/oil less compressors.
 We service most compressor brands even if we are not a distributor of that specific brand.
 If there is a type of industrial compressor that you are searching for, or a specific brand that you desire for your operations, contact our specialized team.
 We offer air compressor equipment, parts, and servicing.
-So if you require setup, installation or need repairs to fix a problem, John Henry Foster has the solutions for your company’s budget.
+So if you require setup, installation or need repairs to fix a problem, JHFOSTER has the solutions for your company’s budget.